Ebiroll/esp32_sigrok/README.md

 # Quickstart
-The different options as described below are defined in the file app-config.h The default configuration is to use SUMP over UART
-Go to the configuration options and set ssid and password
+The different options as described below are defined in the file app-config.h The default configuration is to use rigol-ds over ethernet port 5555 Go to the configuration options and set ssid and password
     make menuconfig
     Wifi and TFT Configuration  --->